Psychology

 PSYCH 241: Developmental Psychology

 This course helps students better understand human development from the moment of conception and across the life span.
 The course focuses on biological and environmental factors that shape human development.
 Major changes in physical, cognitive, personality and social development are discussed.
 Offered each semester.
-Also counts toward kinesiology, nursing, social work, and gender and sexuality studies majors and educational studies, family studies, and gender and sexuality studies concentrations.

 Prerequisite: PSYCH 125.